GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 ## Limitations

 The main goal of this project is to implement the complete pipeline from FieldView to machine code and demonstrate that it's working.
-To keep the scope of the project reasonable, feature completeness is left for future work.
+To keep the scope of the project reasonable, feature completeness is not targeted.

 ### Desired Architecture